kyralmozley/ids/README.md

 Using a random forest classifier I achieved 99.91% accuracy and a 97.59% F1 Score.

+The python notebook (main.ipynb) contains my initial investigation; preprocessing the data set, feature selection, evaulating a variety of different algorithms, and optimising hyperparameters.

+The dissertation (Dissertation.pdf) discusses the motivation behind the research, what has previously been achieved, and what work I accomplished.

 [1]: Iman Sharafaldin, Arash Habibi Lashkari, and Ali A. Ghorbani, “Toward Generating a New Intrusion Detection Dataset and Intrusion Traffic Characterization”, 4th International Conference on Information Systems Security and Privacy (ICISSP), Portugal, January 2018